-Allows you to change your specified event filter rule criteria before applying your edits.
+Allows you to change your specified alert rule criteria before applying your new alert rule.
 To edit previously set criteria, click the corresponding setting.

 Edit Status Alert wizard - Status Alert Type tab

 The Status Alert Type tab of the Edit Status Alert wizard allows you to change the type of IDERA SQL Compliance Manager status you want to alert on.